Khalil Iverson

-Khalil Iverson (born July 19, 1997) is an American professional basketball who plays for Rayos de Hermosillo of the Circuito de Baloncesto de la Costa del Pacífico(CIBACOPA).
+Khalil Iverson (born July 19, 1997) is an American professional basketball who plays for Rayos de Hermosillo of the CIBACOPA.
 He played college basketball for Wisconsin.

 Early life

 Khalil is the son of Kevin and Tracey Iverson and grew up in Delaware, Ohio.
 Kevin died of a heart attack in 2015, shortly before Khalil's senior season.
 Khalil attended Rutherford B. Hayes High School in Delaware, where he earned honorable mention all-Ohio honors as a junior and second-team all-Ohio honors as a senior.
 Kevin Jr., Khalil's older brother, recorded highlights from Khalil's games and sent them to major college basketball programs.
 Khalil is the school's all-time leading rebounder.

 College career

 On April 15, 2015, Iverson signed a letter of intent to play for Wisconsin, turning down offers from Tennessee, Bowling Green, North Florida, Penn State, UNC Asheville, and Winthrop.
 He was ranked as the twelfth-best player in Ohio by 247Sports.com.

 In his first season at Wisconsin, Iverson played in 34 of the team's 35 games, including a season-high 30 minutes against Illinois.
 He saw a slight minutes increase his sophomore year and averaged 3.9 points per game.
 He earned a starting position his junior year, being only one of two players to start all 33 games for the Badgers.
 He finished the season with 8.1 points and 5.6 rebounds per game.
 He retained his starting job for his senior year, missing just one game with a leg injury.
 He had a career-high 22 points and 14 rebounds in a victory over Ohio State.
 He finished his college career with 135 games played, including 66 starts.

 Iverson was known for flashy dunks throughout his college career, including a reverse alley-oop in the 2018 Big Ten men's basketball tournament against Michigan State.
 His performances earned him an invitation to the 2019 Great Clips Slam Dunk Championship, where he was eliminated in the first round.